jafnak05-stack/tink-her-hack-temp/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [e.g., ChatGPT, GitHub Copilot]

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
+- Example: "Refining the color extraction algorithm logic"
-- Example: "Debugging assistance for async functions"
+- Example: "Generating initial CSS for responsive layout"
-- Example: "Code review and optimization suggestions"

 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- "How to extract dominant colors from an image using HTML5 Canvas"
+- "Implement a copy-to-clipboard function in JavaScript"

 **Percentage of AI-generated code:** [Approximately X%]

 **Human Contributions:**
 - Architecture design and planning
-- Custom business logic implementation
+- Custom business logic implementation (color quantization)
 - Integration and testing
 - UI/UX design decisions